jjacobs123/thrift-it-like-macklemore/README.md

 As mentioned in section 2.2, the product offering on the Zalando website will differ over time because products are sold and new products are uploaded.
 This is one reason to include the date of scraping into the dataset as well.
 Another reason to include the date of scraping is that it enables researchers to investigate trends over time.

 ### 2.5 • Is there a label or target associated with each instance?
-*AANPASSEN*
-The applied label of an instance is whether or not an clothing item is pre-owned or not.
+There is made a distinction between whether or not an clothing item is pre-owned.
 As clarified in section 2.1, the data is collected for men's clothing with the distinction between "Regular" men's clothing items and "Pre-owned" men's clothing items.
-To make this distinction as clear as possible the variables collected for the "Pre-owned" men's clothing section end with "po" as an indication to the Pre-owned" label.
+To make this distinction as clear as possible in the web scraper the variables collected for the "Pre-owned" men's clothing section end with "po" as an indication to the "Pre-owned" label.
 The variables for the "Regular" men's clothing section do not have a special denotation.
+For both "Regular" men's clothing and "Pre-owned" men's clothing an individual dataset was constructed, so further labeling within the datasets was not necessary.

 ### 2.6 • Is any information missing from individual instances?
-If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
-This does not include intentionally removed information, but might include, e.g., redacted text.
 There is no missing information from individual instances observed.
 However, one important observation to address is that for the variable "delivery_time" 30 instances with the dataset for Zalando "Pre-owned" have the value 'no delivery time'.
 This value means that these products are sold out and therefore the delivery time is unknown.

 ### 2.7 • Are relationships between individual instances made explicit (e.g., users movie ratings, social network links)?